How to Secure Nagaoka Fireworks Festival 2026 Viewing Tickets Without the Lottery

 These seats are located at the heart of the fireworks venue, offering the best view of signature fireworks such as the Phoenix of Recovery, the Niagara Grand Starmine, and the massive 3-shaku balls.

-Because Nagaoka’s fireworks are launched over a 2km span, the box seats in the center provide an immersive experience with enormous bursts expanding beyond your field of vision.
+The Phoenix of Recovery, one of Nagaoka’s signature fireworks, is launched over a 2 km (1.2 miles) span, and from the box seats at the center of the venue, you can experience enormous bursts expanding beyond your field of vision.

 As you can see from the photo, the intensity is truly breathtaking.